khgiddon/khgiddon/README.md

 # Hi, I'm Kyle!

-I currently am VP of Growth at [Jobcase](https://www.jobcase.com/) in Cambridge, MA.
+I currently am VP of Growth & Analytics at [Jobcase](https://www.jobcase.com/) in Cambridge, MA.
 I previously was a Senior Data Scientist at Instagram.
-My career has been about using data to apply rigor and make better decisions.
+My career has been about using data to make better business decisions.

 In addition to my GitHub, you can check out:
 - [My LinkedIn profile](https://www.linkedin.com/in/kyle-giddon/)